jjp241/Soya-Lang/README.md

 # Soya 🌱
 #### 💚 Suitable for Vegans! 💚

-You like Python but also consider yourself a *{bracket-head}*?
-Try some Soya, seriously.  (psst... there are some semicolons as well).

-Soya has bean (pun intended) created for JPP course @ MIM UW as dynamically typed language with static binding, a cross between Python and C++.
+Soya has bean (pun intended) created for JPP course @ MIM UW as **statically typed** language with static binding, with syntax inspired by Python and C++.

 ### Contains: